Introduction to Transformers: an NLP Perspective: Efficient Models

 \section{Efficient Models}

 Efficiency is an important consideration for many practical applications of Transformer models.
 For example, we may wish to run and/or train a Transformer model given memory and time constraints.
-Efficiency is not a single problem, but covers a wide range of problems.
+Efficiency is not a single issue, but covers a wide range of problems.
 While these problems can be categorized in several different ways, there are two fundamental aspects one may consider in an efficiency problem. \begin{itemize} \item \textbf{Time and Space Efficiencies}.
-For a given problem, we wish the model to be small and fast, and meanwhile to be as accurate as possible in solving the problem.
-For example, in some machine translation applications, we may learn a model with a small number of parameters to fit the model to limited memory, and may develop a fast search algorithm to achieve low-latency translation.
+For a given problem, we wish the model to be small and fast, while remaining as accurate as possible in solving the problem.
+For example, in some machine translation applications, we may develop a model with a small number of parameters to fit into limited memory, and may develop a fast search algorithm to achieve low-latency translation.
 A practical difficulty here is that improving efficiency often leads to worse predictions.
 In many cases, we need to seek a trade-off between efficiency and accuracy. \item \textbf{Scalability}.
-When the problem is scaled up, we wish that the additional effort we made for solving this problem is as small as possible.
-For example, the training of a neural network is called efficient if it takes a reasonably short time to optimize it as more training samples are involved.
-Another example of efficiency is that used to measure the amount of resources consumed in processing more inputs.
-For example, a machine translation system is inefficient in translating long sentences if the memory footprint and latency grow exponentially with the number of input words. \end{itemize} In this section, we will not discuss all the issues related to efficiency, which is a very broad topic.
-We instead consider the widely-used efficient approaches to Transformer-based sequence modeling and generation, some of which are refinements of model architectures, and some of which are model-free approaches and could be used in other systems as well.
+When the problem is scaled up, we wish that the additional computational overhead required is minimized.
+For example, the training of a neural network is called efficient if it takes a reasonably short time to optimize it as the volume of training data increases.
+Another metric of efficiency is the amount of resources consumed in processing larger inputs.
+For instance, a machine translation system is inefficient in translating long sentences if the memory footprint and latency grow exponentially with the number of input words. \end{itemize} In this section, we will not discuss all the issues related to efficiency, which is a very broad topic.
+We instead consider the widely-used efficient approaches to Transformer-based sequence modeling and generation, some of which are refinements of model architectures, and some of which are architecture-agnostic approaches and could be used in other systems as well.
 Most of the discussions here are focused on developing lightweight and fast Transformer models that are relatively robust to long input and output sequences.